Improve your search engine rankings with SEO. Learn actionable techniques for search engine optimization, content marketing & link building.

 The text used instead of an image for screen readers to help visually impaired visitors interpret context of the image.
 Use your keyword to describe the image.

-No SEO significance but we copy the Alt value here for good practice.
+No real significance but we copy the Alt tag value to the Image title tag for good practice.

 Words related in meaning to your primary keyword which adds diversity and context to content.

 Import on-page factors include multimedia, internal and external links, as well as content length, diversity and reading level.

 Longer content like blog posts, generally rank better when part of a larger content marketing strategy.
 Not because of the length, but because the writer covers the topic detail.
 Always check your competitors content length as a benchmark.